ARTICLE

 Loading ...

 When Dr. Lisa J. Lucero was shown the pools in 1997, her mind swirled with questions.
-Maybe the most perplexing: Why haven’t any major Maya settlements been found here in Cara Blanca, which appears to be ideal for human habitation?
+Maybe the most perplexing: Why haven’t any major settlements been found here in Cara Blanca, which appears to be ideal for human habitation?

-Places of Pilgrimage
+Places of

-Maya civilization was based in southern Mexico and northern Central America from 600 BCE to 900 CE.
+Maya was based in southern Mexico and northern Central America from 600 BCE to 900 CE.
 Lucero is an expert in Maya civilization and has written books on Maya history and use of water resources.

 Pool 16 “was very interesting to Dr. Patricia Beddows, because of this color,” Lucero says.
 “She’s been freshwater diving all over, and she’s never seen this color blue.
 She says that it might be due to chemical makeup or where the water is coming from.
 It might also relate to various explanations for why people did not live there.”